Fire Doors

 60/60 Double pair of doors

-Most modern fire door seals contain the intumescent and the cold smoke brush all in one fire door seal.
+Most modern fire door seals combine the intumescent and cold smoke elements in one seal.

-Grooves should be made slightly wider than the seals to allow of pre-painting and shrinkage of timber.
+Grooves should be made slightly wider than the seals to allow for the pre-painting and shrinkage of timber.

-Note: – It is always best to ask fire door manufacturers what type of seal to use.
+Note: – It is advisable to ask fire door manufacturers what type of seal to use.

 Fire Resisting Glazing

 Glazing may range from a small vision panel in a door to a glazed screen for maximum light transmission and safety.
 Ordinary glass cracks when exposed to heat and is liable to fall out fairly early in a fire.
-Fire resisting glass can withstand exposure to the heating condition in a fire test for at least 60 minutes before it reaches a temperature high enough to soften it.
-The main reason for this is that in clear FR glazing nearly 50 per cent of the incident heat is transmitted through the glass by radiation.
+Fire resisting glass can withstand exposure to the heat condition in a fire test for at least 60 minutes before it reaches a temperature high enough to soften it.
+This is mainly because, with clear FR glazing, nearly 50 per cent of the incident heat is transmitted through the glass by radiation.

-The size of the glass and the method of its retention are important factors which influence its integrity.
-As the temperature approaches the softening point a large sheet will tend to collapse earlier than a smaller one.
+The size of the glass and the method of its retention are important factors that influence its integrity.
+As the temperature approaches the softening point, a large sheet will tend to collapse earlier than a smaller one.
 On the unexposed face, beading retaining the glass is subjected to radiant and conducted heat through the glass and to convection currents at the top of the pane.

-This can raise the temperature sufficiently to ignite timber beading after about 20 minutes.
-To delay the ignition of beading to 30 minutes it is necessary to provide protection by impregnation of a surface coating or a surface covering of non-combustible material or fit a fire resistant glass secured using a fire resistant glazing systems which hold the glass firmly in place during normal use, but in the event of fire the intumescent material expands securing and insulating the glass and protecting the surrounding timber.
+This can raise the temperature sufficiently to ignite timber beading after approximately 20 minutes.
+To delay the ignition of beading to 30 minutes, it is necessary either to provide protection by impregnation of a surface coating or a surface covering of non-combustible material or to fit a fire resistant glass secured using a fire resistant glazing system.
+This will hold the glass firmly in place during normal use, but in the event of fire, allows the intumescent material to expand, thereby securing and insulating the glass and protecting the surrounding timber.

-For longer periods of fire protection, an improved retention system for the glazing is needed, The glass panel should be small and the method of fixing it should ensure that no direct path can be created for the transference of hot gases.
+For longer periods of fire protection, an improved retention system for the glazing is required.
+The glass panel should be small and the method of fixing must ensure that no direct path can be created for the transference of hot gases.

-Fore more detailed information go to Glass and Glazing Federation and download Fire Resistant Guide.
+Fore more detailed information, visit the Glass and Glazing Federation and download the Fire Resistant Glazing Best Practice Guide.

-It is now the accepted practice to fit new fire doors and fire doorsets preferably to upgrading them.
+It is now the accepted practice to fit new fire doors and fire doorsets in preference to upgrading them but this is not always an option, as in the case of historic/listed buildings, for example.

-These days you can configure and order entire fire doors with 30 minutes protection (FD30) online.
+These days you can configure and order entire fire doors with either 30 minutes (FD30) or 60 minutes (FD60) protection online.
 These fire doors can be configured with or without frame.

 Suitability of doors for upgrading.